(CNN)Who says cruelty-free eating's a new fad?

 Way back in ancient Greece, Plato was philosophizing about a menu based solely on greenery, making him -- along with Buddha, Gandhi and Einstein -- among history's foremost plant diet trendsetters.

-Even so, the vegan lifestyle is experiencing a remarkable boom today, with a proliferation of in-demand meat and dairy-free restaurants, bakeries and bars around the globe.
+Even so, the vegan lifestyle is having a remarkable boom today, with a proliferation of in-demand meat and dairy-free restaurants, bakeries and bars around the globe.

 In light of PETA officially declaring 2016 "#TheYearofVegan", here are our top picks for cities with the best lean, green vegan scenes.